Deepfake Generation and Detection: A Benchmark and Survey: Deepfake Inspections: A Survey

 \textbf{5)} Facial Masking Artifacts.
 Some methods~\cite{li2019faceshifter,nirkin2019fsgan,liu2023fine,rosberg2023facedancer} have partially alleviated the artifacts caused by facial occlusion.
 FSGAN~\cite{nirkin2019fsgan} designs a restoration network to estimate missing pixels.
 E4S~\cite{liu2023fine} redefines the face-swapping problem as a mask-exchanging problem for specific information.
 It utilizes a mask-guided injection module to perform face swapping in the latent space of StyleGAN.
 However, overall, the methods above have not thoroughly addressed the issue of artifacts in generated images under extreme occlusion conditions.

 \textbf{6)} Trade-offs between Identity-replacement and Attribute-retention.
 In addition to the occlusion issues that need further handling, researchers~\cite{gao2021information,shiohara2023blendface} discover that the balance between identity replacement and attribute preservation in generated images seems akin to a seesaw.
 Many methods~\cite{xu2022styleswap,kim2022smooth,liu2023high} explore the equilibrium between identity replacement and attribute retention.
-InfoSwap~\cite{gao2021information} aims to decouple identity and attribute information in face swapping by leveraging the information bottleneck theory.
-It seeks controlled swapping of identity between source and target faces.
 StyleSwap~\cite{xu2022styleswap} introduces a novel swapping guidance strategy, the ID reversal, to enhance the similarity of facial identity in the output.
 Shiohara~\etal~\cite{shiohara2023blendface} propose BlendFace, using an identity encoder that extracts identity features from the source image and uses it as identity distance loss, guiding the generator to produce facial exchange results.

 \textbf{7)} Model Light-weighting is also an important topic with profound implications for the widespread application of models.
 FastSwap~\cite{yoo2023fastswap} achieves this by innovating a decoder block called Triple Adaptive Normalization (TAN), effectively integrating identity information from the source image and pose information from the target image.
 XimSwap~\cite{ancilotto2023ximswap} modifies the design of convolutional blocks and the identity injection mechanism, successfully deploying on STM32H743.